yuhiremath/Toxic-Comment-Analysis/README.md

 This approach has given a score(AUC) of 97% in kaggle.

 ## Note
-* In this code I have trained using only TfIdf to values to achieve 97% score.
+* In this code I have trained using only TfIdf values to achieve 97% score.
 * Also, there is commented section where I have tried to implement word embedding for feature generation using Word2Vec.